-- 13.1 The national statistics on Carers are significant.
-80% of the UK's 6 million carers are of working age, and in the North East this increases to 82%.
-(Information sourced from the Centre for International Research on Care, Labour & Equalities).
+13.1 The national statistics on Carers are significant.
+70% of the UK's 6.5 million carers are aged between 25-64.
+In Sunderland there are 32.5 thousand carers, of whom 72% fall into this age bracket.
+(Information sourced from the 2011 Census and Carers UK).

+The 2011 Census figures for the UK show an 11% rise in the number of carers over 10 years, and it is predicted that there will be 9 million carers in the UK by 2037.

 3 million carers combine work and care.
-Every year, over 2 million people become carers, so that there is a new population of carers in the workforce every day.
-3 in 5 people will become carers at some point in their lives, and 1 in 5 people will give up work to care for somebody. - 13.2 The council census asked employees to advise whether they are a Carer, so that we can understand our workforce profile and the demands on our employees in respect of caring responsibilities.
+Every year, over 2.1 million people become carers, so that there is a new population of carers in the workforce every day, and a high turnover in people affected, because almost as many people find their caring responsibilities coming to an end.

+3 in 5 people will become carers at some point in their lives, and 1 in 5 people will give up work to care for somebody.
+Former carers of working age remain significantly less likely to be in work than non-carers of working age.

+13.2 The council census asked employees to advise whether they are a Carer, so that we can understand our workforce profile and the demands on our employees in respect of caring responsibilities.
 The definition used is: